Harold O’Neill, Seaman Leading Hand/Leading Steward, Royal Navy, 1941 – 1946

 Convoy QP 10 Home

-Finally Harold was told to report to HMS Liverpool, a light Cruiser, after Sumba was handed over to the Russians.
+Finally Harold was told to report to HMS Liverpool, a light Cruiser, since Sumba had been handed over to the Russians.
 He was to travel home to Scapa with his officers but was greeted with the command to ‘Get lost!’
 He was told to take his meals in the wardroom galley, told where to sleep and was otherwise told to stay out of the way.
 Apparently, the Royal Navy regarded him and his pals as little better than pirates.
 The only job he was given was to check the security of cleats around the ship.
 This was done by giving them a good thump with a wooden mallet.

 Harold returned home in Convoy QP 10 escorted by seven destroyers (two of them Russian), four minesweepers and two trawlers.
 HMS Liverpool provided close cover and the convoy was heavily attacked by aircraft and submarines during the first three days of sailing.
 Three ships were lost but the Germans lost too, six aircraft downed and one damaged.
 On reaching latitude 30º east the two Russian ships and three British minesweepers returned to the Kola Inlet.